Fed chief says Facebook currency project raises 'serious concerns'

 Powell’s stern tone about Libra and his insistence that it cannot move forward unless regulators’ concerns are addressed knocked the price of bitcoin, the original cryptocurrency, sharply lower.

-Bitcoin fell as much as 7% over the course of Powell’s three hours of testimony.
+Bitcoin BTC=BTSP fell as much as 7% over the course of Powell’s three hours of testimony.

 Since Facebook revealed its plans to launch Libra on June 18, a move seen as adding legitimacy to the crypto market, Bitcoin has rallied by more than 30%, climbing back to near $14,000 late last month.
 By mid-afternoon on Wednesday it was trading at $12,268.99, down 2.4% on the day.
 Facebook shares, too, took a bit of a hit during Powell’s appearance before the committee, although they largely recovered that lost ground and were trading 1.3% higher at $201.89 a share.